Scott Garnham: Early life

 Garnham was born in Malton, North Yorkshire and attended Norton Community Primary School and later Norton College.
 He graduated, with a master's degree, from the Royal Scottish Academy of Music and Drama, later known as the Royal Conservatoire of Scotland, in 2006.

 Garnham began acting at the age of 7 attending classes at Kirkham Henry Performing Arts, based in Malton, and later performing with many local amateur theatre groups.

 Early career

 At the age of twelve Garnham appeared in the original cast of Stiles and Drewe's Honk!
 The Ugly Duckling, directed by Julia McKenzie, at the Stephen Joseph Theatre in Scarborough.

 Career

-Garnham made his west end debut in Eurovision Song Contest spoof Eurobeat earning positive critical responses, including a Daily Express review, declaring "a stand-out performance from Scott Garnham."
-Garnham played Irish entrant Ronan Corr in a hilarious performance, completed by an all-white outfit and over-zealous use of dry ice.
+Garnham made his west end debut in Eurovision Song Contest spoof Eurobeat, earning positive critical responses, including a Daily Express review, declaring "a stand-out performance from Scott Garnham."
+Garnham played Irish entrant Ronan Corr in a performance using an all-white outfit and plentiful use of dry ice.

-Following Eurobeat, Garnham landed the role of Feuilly in the West End production of Les Misérables while also understudying the roles of Enjolras and Marius, a job which won him the accolade of Understudy of the Year 2011.
+Following Eurobeat, Garnham obtained the role of Feuilly in the West End production of Les Misérables while also understudying the roles of Enjolras and Marius, a job which won him the accolade of Understudy of the Year 2011.
 The performance also earned him a spot in the Les Misérables: 25th Anniversary Concert alongside Matt Lucas, Alfie Boe and Nick Jonas.